 This is a Tripod Travels workshop - running in conjunction with good friend and super photographer / teacher, Alex Hare.
 Alex and I have thoroughly enjoyed working together for several years now and I’ve included a link to Alex’s website here.
 Also, for more information about my approach to photography workshops, please have a look at this page.
 If you'd like to see a few testimonials from previous clients, then please look here.

 Please scroll down to the bottom of the page for some more detailed information in question and answer format.

 What is the cost of the workshop?

 The hotel's nine rooms are a mixture of double and single rooms.
-If you'd like to book one of the two single rooms, the cost is £1730; for the larger double rooms the cost is £1850.
+If you'd like to book one of the two single rooms, or a double with external bathroom, the cost is £1850; all the other rooms are £1950.
 These will be allocated on a first come first served basis, so please let us know what you'd like when booking.

 Where will we be staying

-We will be staying at the lovely Kinlochewe Hotel, where we will enjoy superb home cooked food and a fabulous bar.
+We will be staying at the lovely and very conveniently located Kinlochewe Hotel, where we will enjoy superb home cooked food and a fabulous bar.

 How do I get there?

 It's a fair old drive up to Kinlochewe, but there are many incredibly picturesque routes to choose from so, if you have time, driving is a lovely option.
-We will, however, be offering a pick up and drop off service from Inveness - times to be agreed but, based on current flights, we'd expect to pick up around 3.30/4.00pm on 23rd February and dropping off around 2.30pm on 1st March, to coincide with London flights.
+We will, however, be offering a pick up and drop off service from Inveness - times to be agreed but, based on current flights, we'd expect to be meeting the Easyjet flight from Gatwick c.
+3.15pm on 20th February and dropping off around 2.00pm on 26th February to coincide with the return Easyjet flight to Gatwick.

 What time will the workshop start and finish?